-This is usually the first thing someone over the phone asks (which is why Graham May’s figures are quoted opposite), but be very wary with quoted pass rates.
-Always ask the instructor how they have been calculated.
+Be very wary with quoted pass rates.
 They are so easy to fake, twist and abuse, and do not always reflect how good an instructor is.
 As the saying goes ‘There are lies, damned lies, then statistics”!

 A 100% pass rate may mean that the instructor has got all of his customers through their test.
 What it doesn’t say is that out of the 10, 9 of them took it more than 3 times in order to pass!
 Or that they have only had 1 customer.
 Or in the worst cases their first customer to test has passed, so for the rest of that year they have removed their badge from the window so that as far as the DVSA can tell they only had 1 customer all year.